Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Conclusion

 \acknowledgements

-J.~K. acknowledges the support from JSPS KAKENHI Grant No.~22J20289 and Global Science Graduate Course (GSGC) program of The University of Tokyo.
+J.~K. acknowledges the support from JSPS KAKENHI Grants No.~22KJ1006 and No.~22J20289.
+J.~K. is also supported by the Global Science Graduate Course (GSGC) program of The University of Tokyo.
 J.~Y. is supported by JSPS KAKENHI Grant No.~20H05639 and Grant-in-Aid for Scientific Research on Innovative Areas 20H05248.